 Why Iron Maiden Replaced Doug Sampson With Clive Burr

-Sure, since getting their start on Christmas Day 1975, the fledgling Iron Maiden had already cycled through three lead singers, just as many drummers, a half-dozen guitarists and even briefly integrated a keyboard player into their midst — all orbiting around Steve Harris, the band's founder, driving force, bassist and true star.
+Since starting on Christmas Day 1975, the fledgling Iron Maiden had already cycled through three lead singers, just as many drummers, a half-dozen guitarists and even briefly integrated a keyboard player into their midst — all orbiting around Steve Harris, the band's founder, driving force, bassist and true star.
 But Sampson was a little different.

 His friendship with Harris dated all the way back to pre-Maiden days and a shared passage through a ragged bunch of East London pub rockers called Smiler, where the teenagers cut some important musical teeth together.
-And in 1977, when Harris was struggling mightily to maintain a stable Iron Maiden lineup, it was Sampson whom he called upon to help shore up the band’s rhythm section.
+In 1977, when Harris was struggling to maintain a stable Iron Maiden lineup, Sampson was who he called to help shore up the rhythm section.

-Hence the title chosen for Iron Maiden’s first demo, The Soundhouse Tapes – which they recorded on New Year’s Eve 1978, and later released in a limited run of 5,000 copies on Nov.
-9, 1979 to the delight of their burgeoning fan base.
-Now, with their signing to EMI a foregone conclusion, Iron Maiden’s career, and their workload, began to accelerate at a head-spinning pace.

-And that ultimately led to Sampson’s undoing.
+Iron Maiden paid tribute to Kaye’s show with the title of their first demo.
+Recorded on New Year’s Eve 1978, The Soundhouse Tapes was released in a limited run of 5,000 copies on Nov.
+9, 1979.
+Now, with their signing to EMI a foregone conclusion, Iron Maiden’s workload began to accelerate at a head-spinning pace – and that ultimately led to Sampson’s undoing.

-As work began on the sessions for Iron Maiden’s self-titled debut (to be released April 14, 1980), Steve Harris became increasingly concerned with his drummer’s stamina, as ill health began affecting Sampson’s performances.
-This didn't bode well for a grueling tour schedule that was already coming together for the ensuing year.
+As sessions began for Iron Maiden’s self-titled debut, Harris became increasingly concerned as ill health began affecting the drummer.
+This didn't bode well for a grueling tour schedule that was already coming together for the year to follow.

-After enduring, by his own admission, a few sleepless nights over the matter, Harris made the difficult business decision of removing his old friend from Iron Maiden, officially replacing him only four days later with new drummer Clive Burr.
+By his own admission, Harris endured a few sleepless nights over the matter.
+Then he made the difficult business decision of removing his old friend from Iron Maiden, officially replacing Sampson only four days later with new drummer Clive Burr.
 Sampson has admitted he was heartbroken at the time, but also somewhat relieved as he too had grown unsure about his ability to cope with the hardships that lay ahead.